mjanowiecki/bulk-blue-jay-docs/docs/workflow/1-set-up-workflow.md

 1. Download Controlled Value list CSV from your ArchivesSpace instance.
 2. Rename the CSV `enumerations.csv`.
-3. Place the CSV in the directory in the `create_entities` folder of your archivesspace-collection-ingest repository.
+3. Place the CSV in the `create_entities` folder of your archivesspace-collection-ingest repository.

 If your controlled lists are ever updated in ArchivesSpace, simply replace the CSV with a newer export and rename it as `enumerations.csv`.
 You do not have to make any changes to the CSV data itself.